geekrelief/gdnim/README.md

 The `gdnim` macro is a layer over godot-nim's `gdobj` macro that interacts with the `Watcher` to enable hot reloading.
 There are four sections to consider when setting up for hot reloading.

  - `first:` Takes a body of code that is only run during initialization.
 It executes at the top of `enter_tree`.
  - `dependencies:` Declares other components as dependencies.
-Used when referencing other component instances.
-If references to other components are held but not defined in `dependencies` hot reloading will fail if the dependency needs to reload.
+If a component instance holds a reference to other component instances, but their relationship is not declared in `dependencies` hot reloading will fail when the dependency needs to reload.
+By declaring `dependencies`, when the dependency reloads the dependent component will reload with it.
+See the example components `color_palette` and `color_palette_slot`.
  - `unload:` Used to perform data serialization for data that can't be saved as a `{.gdExport.}`.
 Call the `save()` macro to store the data with Watcher.
  - `reload:` Declares that the component is hot reloadable.
-This takes a body of code that is run on a the top of `enter_tree`, but after `first`.
+This takes a body of code that is run at the top of `enter_tree`, but after `first`.
 Call the `load()` macro to retrieve any data stored with Watcher via `save()`.

  You can choose not to define the `enter_tree` method and put its code inside the `reload:` section.